takeshiww/Awsome-Skill-Synthesis/README.md

 </p>

 <h3 align="center">
-  <strong>🤖 Stay tuned — the repository is under active development! 🤖<br>⭐ Star it if you think helpful! ⭐</strong>
+  <strong>🤖 Stay tuned — the repo is under active development! 🤖<br>⭐ Star this repo if you find it helpful! ⭐</strong>
 </h3>

 ## 1. Skill Synthesis from Dialogues